babaganosch/GameMakerScaffolding/README.md

 ```

 ## Game Controller
-This system object currently controlls the culling and sorting of game objects.
+This system object currently controls the culling and sorting of game objects.
 The behaviour of the Game Controller is split up between some couple of frames, to even out the load and improve performance.
 All GameController events is put into UserEvents of the GameController, and expressed as an enum value.
 It is of course possible to run more then one event per frame, but the important task is balance.
 You do not want to utilize high percentage of the CPU on one frame, and then 0% on the next frame.

 The following example will run GameObject culling on first frame.
 Sorting the draw order of the objects in the second frame.
 Culling of the LiteGameObjects in the third frame and finally sorting the draw order of the GameObjects and updating something important on the fourth frame.
 And then repeat.